 Imagine this scenario: A drunk guy sneers at you in the bar and you’re offended.
-Now that’s an issue.

-I’d suspect you’ll get very, very furious.
+I know you’re mad.
 Because… how could he do that?
 Shit.

-When this kind of issue arises, our default reaction is to rage and confront our opponents, often through aggressive means.
+Our default reaction is to rage and confront our opponents, often through aggressive means.

-We are unstoppable.
 We want revenge.